La Cressonniere

-La Cressonniere (foaled 5 April 2013) is a French Thoroughbred racehorse and broodmare.
+La Cressonniere (foaled 5 April 2013) is a retired French Thoroughbred racehorse and broodmare.
 As a two-year-old in 2015 she won all four of her races including the Listed Prix Isonomy and Prix Herod but was not tested at the highest level.
 After winning another Listed race (the Prix La Camargo) on her three-year-old debut she was stepped up in class and recorded Group 1 victories in the Poule d'Essai des Pouliches and the Prix de Diane.
 She added a win in the Prix de la Nonette later that year but she then began to suffer from back problems and was retired undefeated in 2017.

 Background

 La Cressonniere is a dark-coated bay mare bred in France by Franklin Finance.
 During her racing career she was owned by Ecurie Antonio Caro & Gerard Augustin-Normand and trained by Jean-Claude Rouget.
 Her name is French for watercress.

 She was sired by Le Havre, who won the Prix du Jockey Club in 2009, and whose other foal have included Avenir Certain, Wonderful Tonight and Suedois (Shadwell Turf Mile Stakes).
 La Cressonniere's dam Absolute Lady showed little racing ability but was a great-great-granddaughter of the influential broodmare Highlight, whose descendants have included Highclere, Nashwan and Deep Impact.